sagaralok/Shopping-UI/README.md

 Simple react UI project to know the workflow of react.js .
-All UI element which is repeated are made in component format

-Hosted link : https://shopping-ui-sagaralok.herokuapp.com/
+All UI element which is repeated are made in component format .
+Hosted using Heroku Hosted link : https://shopping-ui-sagaralok.herokuapp.com/